meower-community/MeowyMod/README.md

 # MeowyMod
 Source code for the Meower Administrative robot, "MeowyMod".
 A tool to replace the aging Meower Vanilla moderator functionality.

+Note: This tool will be retired in the future since Svelte 1.6 was released.

 (Formerly known as "DuckWithBanHammerBot". *Yes, that was indeed the original name.
 Please don't ask why.*)